rht-labs/sre-enablement-content/docs/2-pet-battle-on-prod/3-solution.md

 ## Solution

 The development team has hardcoded some variable for pet-battle frontend and unfortunately documentation doesn't explicitly state that you need to change some values if you are moving PetBattle to another environment.
-We need to adjust the vars to suit our production environment.
+We need to adjust the variables to suit our production environment.
 Let's get the values:
 ```bash
 wget https://raw.githubusercontent.com/rht-labs/pet-battle/main/chart/values.yaml